mehdimo/car-price-prediction/README.md

 ## How to Run

 ### Use docker-compose
-* Go in to `frontend/src/assets/config.json` and change the `backendHost` to the hosing machine.
+* Go in to `frontend/src/assets/config.json` and change the `backendHost` to the hosting machine.
 * In the root of the project, run `docker-compose up`
 * The two containers will run and your app will be available on the Host IP (port 80).